Exlll/ConfigLib/README.md

 ##### Adding and removing fields
 In order to add or to remove fields, you just need to add them to or remove them from your configuration class.
-The next time `save` or `load` is called, changes are saved to the configuration file.
+The next time `save` or `loadAndSave` is called, changes are saved to the configuration file.

 ##### Comments